robkorn/blockchain-ruminations/universal_dApp_interface.md

 Thus we have created a generalized interface for interacting with the dApp that is easily usable by both automatically generate GUIs as well as libraries/frameworks which can plug right in and provide an entire development environment.

-It is therefore possible (with an IDL like this) to one day have wallets allow users to import a `.dApp` file, automatically generate the GUI, guarantee input validity, and then build the transaction which is finally passed on to the wallet to be submitted to the network seamlessly.
+It is therefore possible (with an IDL like this) to one day have wallets allow users to import a `.dApp` file, automatically generated the GUI, guarantee input validity, and then build the transaction which is finally passed on to the wallet to be submitted to the network seamlessly.
 A much more idealized future compared to what we have today in the dApp world if I do say so myself.

 Packaging Other Useful Files
 ----------